The cyber security principles

 - P12: Multiple methods are used to identify and authenticate personnel to systems, applications and data repositories.

-- P13: Personnel are provided with ongoing cyber security awareness raising and training.
+- P13: Personnel are provided with ongoing cyber security awareness training.

 - P14: Physical access to systems, supporting infrastructure and facilities is restricted to authorised personnel.